sandro-almeida/GitBasics/Git-ReadMe.txt

 git config --system --edit
   > Edit the system configuration file

+git fetch
+  > Fetch remote tracking branches (useful when you create a branch in gitHub and this branch has not yet showed up in your local repository)

 GIT_SSL_NO_VERIFY=true <git command>
   > When having problems like "fatal: unable to access '<URL>': SSL certificate problem: self signed certificate in certificate chain"